buildbuddy-io/buildbuddy/docs/rbe-setup.md

 ### --remote_instance_name

-If you'd like separate remote caches, whether it's for CI builds vs local builds or other reasons, you can use the `remote_instance_name` to namespace your cache artifacts:
+If you'd like separate remote caches, whether it's for CI builds vs local builds or other reasons, you can use the `remote_instance_name` flag to namespace your cache artifacts:

 ```
 --remote_instance_name=buildbuddy-io/buildbuddy/ci